Fire Safety Policies

 Only University electrical wiring is permitted in dormitory rooms.
 You may use UL/ETC listed, fused power strips or cubes with surge protection with cords of 12 feet or less; however, you may not use power strips in series to gain greater length.

 Electrical cords must not be routed unsafely (under carpets, in pathways, through doorways, taped down, etc).
-Spliced, taped or frayed cords must not be used.
+Spliced, taped, or frayed cords must not be used.
 Electrical wiring which is homemade or otherwise modified is prohibited.

 Non-breaker, multi-outlet devices such as adapters, cubes without surge protector, etc. are prohibited.
 Dimmer switches, ceiling fixtures and ceiling fans may not be installed.